-Ecuador and Bolivia have adopted constitutional provisions recognizing the Rights of Nature.
-Bolivia adopted statutes in 2010 and 2012 recognizing and seeking implementation of nature’s rights.
-New Zealand has taken a different legal approach, giving standing to nature through treaty agreements.
+Bolivia and Ecuador have adopted constitutional provisions recognizing the Rights of Nature, and Bolivia has passed laws recognizing and seeking implementation of Nature’s rights.
+New Zealand recognizes the Rights of Nature through treaty agreements.

 In 2010, the People’s Conference on Climate Change and the Rights of Mother Earth was held in Cochabamba, Bolivia.
 More than 35,000 people participated from around the world and supported the Universal Declaration of the Rights of Mother Earth (UDRME).
 The UDRME was presented to the United Nations General Assembly in 2011, and a petition for its international adoption has been signed by more than 830,000 people from 122 countries.
 To sign the petition, visit: http://petition.rightsofmotherearth.com/.